duplocloud/terraform-provider-duplocloud/docs/resources/k8_ingress.md

 - `lbconfig` (Block List, Max: 1) The load balancer configuration.
 This is required when `ingress_class_name` is set to `alb`. (see [below for nested schema](#nestedblock--lbconfig))
 - `rule` (Block List) A list of host rules used to configure the Ingress. (see [below for nested schema](#nestedblock--rule))
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))
+- `tls` (Block List) tls represents the TLS configuration.
+Currently the Ingress only supports a single TLS port, 443.
+If multiple members of this list specify different hosts, they will be multiplexed on the same port according to the hostname specified through the SNI TLS extension, if the ingress controller fulfilling the ingress supports SNI (see [below for nested schema](#nestedblock--tls))

 ### Read-Only